Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_cupid_notify_sound                      0       // Whether to play a cheering sound when a cupid is killed ttt_cupid_notify_confetti                   0       // Whether to throw confetti when a cupid is a killed

+// Sponge
+ttt_sponge_aura_radius                      5       // The radius of the sponge's aura in meters ttt_sponge_notify_mode                      0       // The logic to use when notifying players that the sponge is killed.
+0 - Don't notify anyone.
+1 - Only notify traitors and detective.
+2 - Only notify traitors.
+3 - Only notify detective.
+4 - Notify everyone
+ttt_sponge_notify_sound                     0       // Whether to play a cheering sound when a sponge is killed ttt_sponge_notify_confetti                  0       // Whether to throw confetti when a sponge is a killed

 // ----------------------------------------

 // INDEPENDENT TEAM SETTINGS